mxagar/detection_segmentation_pytorch/README.md

 - regress Regions of Interest (ROI), i.e., bounding boxes, that likely contain an object
 - and yield class probabilities for those bounding boxes.

+### Bounding Box Regression

 A naive implementation could add two branches to the feature maps: one for regressing the `[x,y,w,h]` floats of the bounding box and another one for mapping the features to the class probabilities.
 However, that allows a unique object to be detected in the image; thus, more sophisticated architectures are needed, which nonetheless, are based on that double mapping principle.

+Nevertheless, note that bounding box regression could be applied in a clever way so that we handle the regression for several objects.

 ### Sliding Windows